dsv-su/daisyweb/README.md

 The scripts use Twig as the template language.
 See
 <http://twig.sensiolabs.org/>.

+Footable is used to make the tables sortable and responsive.
+Gulp is used to copy and minify CSS and Javascript from Footable.
+Footable is installed using Bower.

 There is a test suite that uses [Codeception](http://codeception.com/) to test the application for acceptance (i.e., the PHP pages work and show something that looks correct).
 You can run the test suite with